 Germany Freelancer Visa

-Berlin introduced a visa for freelances to cater for those who are self-employed.
-This visa is open to those in a wide range of fields including technology, artists, writers, marketers, engineers, architects and self-employed doctors.
-If they can see that your work will have a positive impact on the economy you may be eligible.
+Germany offers a visa for freelancers to cater to those who are self-employed.
+This visa is open to those in a wide range of fields, including technology, artists, writers, marketers, engineers, architects, and self-employed doctors.
+If they can see that your work will have a positive impact on the economy, you may be eligible.

 Prerequisites

-- Professional permit if that is applicable such as if you are a practising lawyer
+• Professional permit, if that is applicable, such as if you are a practicing lawyer

 You will also need to attend an appointment.
-See the official website for more details.
+See this page for more information on the German Freelancer Visa (Freiberufler).

-This visa is perfect for those who do not have an EU passport and don’t intend on working for a Spanish company.
-So you can be a freelancer however your clients need to be outside of Spain.
+This visa is perfect for those who do not have an EU passport and don’t intend to work for a Spanish company.
+So you can be a freelancer; however, your clients need to be outside of Spain.

-We cover this visa in great detail in our article on Spain’s Non-Lucrative Visa.
+See more here with this detailed article on Spain’s Digitial Nomad Visa.
 If you are interested in knowing more then head over to that article.

 Costa Rica: Rentista Visa